Pay Council Tax

 Call 01594 810000 to pay by phone using our 24 hour automated service.
 You will need your account number which can be found in the top right hand corner of your bill.

 Pay using cash at a post office or PayPoint Outlet

-You can pay your council tax at any Post Office or PayPoint outlet.
-Take a council tax document that displays your personal barcode, for example a bill or reminder notice.
+You can pay at any Post Office or PayPoint outlet.
+Take a Council Tax document that displays your personal barcode, for example a bill or reminder notice.

 For more information about PayPoint or to find your nearest outlet visit the PayPoint website.

 Pay by BACS